DOCT-Y/TidyDicom/README.md

 The terminal will display the process bar batch by batch.

-When any error occurs, a 'failures.csv' will be stored in `out_dir` logging the filepath and error information.
+When any error occurs, a `failures.csv` will be stored in `out_dir` logging the filepath and error information.

 ## Embeddable Version